 What Are Checkpoints And Why Are They Important

 Cell division, a fundamental process in all living organisms, is tightly regulated to ensure accurate replication and segregation of genetic material.
-This intricate process is governed by checkpoints, which are surveillance mechanisms that monitor the progress of cell cycle events and halt the cycle if errors are detected.
+Now, this layered process is governed by checkpoints, which are surveillance mechanisms that monitor the progress of cell cycle events and halt the cycle if errors are detected.
 These checkpoints are crucial for maintaining genomic stability and preventing the propagation of mutations that can lead to various diseases, including cancer.

 Understanding Cell Cycle Checkpoints